During the ongoing pandemic we know how important it is to keep our customers, members, supporters, and staff informed and up-to-date.

 The Centre for Learning

-Our learners are now at home and have received their first online course work.
-We are operating a personal tutor system and will be talking with learners at least twice a week while they follow their Open Awards learning.
-For more information about our courses contact firstname.lastname@example.org
+Our learners are now working at home and continue to receive online work each week.
+We are operating a personal tutor system, talking with learners at least twice a week while they follow their Open Awards learning.
+For more information about our courses contact email@example.com

 Inclusion Team Projects